aymannc/web_dev_p1/README.md

 # all web projects
-this repo contains p1(index-contact-apropos) ,p2 and p3
+this repo contains p1(index-contact-apropos) ,p2 , p3 and jquery exercice